 My Personal Experience.
 I used to say I was always tired.
 Every time I'd say I was tired, I'd feel even more tired.
 So I'd complain again about how weary I was, and every time I spoke the words, the more exhausted I felt.

 One day it clicked that the more I confessed I was tired, the more exhausted I felt.
 I was actually perpetuating my tiredness by repeatedly telling myself that I felt that way.
 In essence, I was reaping the harvest of my words.
 So I stopped saying it.
 Believe me, it wasn't easy at first, I was so used to saying it all the time.
 But then gradually I began to notice a shift and my body started to actually feel less tired all the time.

-Which is why it's important to watch our vocabulary, as well as to be aware of any thinking that we can't change things because we think that's just the way we are.
-But there's so much evidence out there these days that indicates we can shift our thinking, so there's no reason why we have continue that way, unless we truly prefer it.
+Which to my way of thinking is why it's important to watch our vocabulary, as well as to be aware of thinking we can't change things because 'that's just the way we are'.
+There's so much evidence out there these days that indicates we can shift our thinking, so there's no reason why we have to continue that way, unless we truly prefer it.